Sad-Spaghetti/Sad-Spaghetti/README.md

-you should totaly check out my website and mabye share it with a freind if your wiling: artyserver.com
+you should totaly check out my website and maybe share it with a freind if your wiling: artyserver.com